 The key word is resides; the fool lets the anger abide in him.
 The implication is that those who are wise will see that anger is quickly removed.
 Anger was designed to be a visitor, never a resident in the human heart.

 All of us experience anger.
-But holding anger inside by denying, withdrawing, and brooding is not the Christian response to anger.
+But holding it inside by denying, withdrawing, and brooding is not the Christian response to being angry.
 In fact, to do so is to violate the clear teachings of Scripture.
 Bitterness is the result of stored anger, and bitterness is always condemned as sinful in Scripture.
 (For example, see Acts 8:23; Romans 3:14; Hebrews 12:15.)

 In the course of counseling through the years, I have heard teenagers say, “I hate my father.”
 Almost always such a statement is tied to a series of perceived wrongs committed by the father.
 The teenager has internalized the hurt and anger and has developed resentment, bitterness, and now hatred toward the father.
-I have also heard more than one wife say, “I hate my husband,” and I’ve heard husbands express the same about their wives.
+I have also heard more than one wife say, “I hate my husband.”
+And I’ve heard husbands express the same about their wives.
 Without exception, hatred does not develop overnight.
-Hatred is the result of internalized anger that remains planted in the heart of the individual.
+Hatred is the result of internalized bitterness that remains planted in the heart of the individual.

 Eventually the emotions of hurt from the internalized anger are replaced.
 In their stead appear the emotion of bitterness and the attitude of hatred.
 Almost always those who hate wish ill upon the person at whom they are angry.
 Sometimes, they end up perpetrating this ill themselves.
 The internalized anger erupts for all the world to observe.

 When someone perpetrates evil upon the individual who wronged them, they have taken the prerogative of God.
 The Scriptures say, “Vengeance is mine; I will repay, saith the Lord” (Romans 12:19 KJV).
 When we seek to impose judgment upon those who have wronged us, we will inevitably make things worse.